charliewhitfield/ivoyager_table_importer/README.md

     `git submodule add https://github.com/ivoyager/ivoyager_table_importer addons/ivoyager_table_importer`
     This method will allow you to version-control the plugin from within your project rather than moving directories manually.
 You'll be able to checkout any plugin commit or submit pull requests back to us.
 This does require some learning to use git submodules.
 (We use [GitKraken](https://www.gitkraken.com/) to make this easier!)

-(*Note: This differs from Godot doc's recomended plugin distribution, but allows us to version-control our plugins without manual directory operations.)
+(*Note: This differs from Godot's recomended plugin distribution from inside an empty project, but allows us to version-control our plugins without manual directory operations.)

 Then enable 'I, Voyager - Table Importer' from Godot Editor menu: Project / Project Settings / Plugins.
 The plugin will provide an autoload singleton called 'IVTableData' through which you can provide postprocessing intructions and interact with processed table data.

 ## Overview

-This table importer & reader is maintained for [I, Voyager's](https://github.com/ivoyager) solar system simulator and associated apps and games.
+This plugin is maintained for [I, Voyager's](https://github.com/ivoyager) solar system simulator and associated apps and games.
 It's powerful but requires very specific file formatting.
 It's not meant to be a general 'read any' table utility.

 It provides several specific table file formats that allow:
 * Specification of data `Type` so that all table values are correctly converted to statically typed internal values.